 How to get to Brasov ready for a trip to Bran Castle

 Brasov is the nearest major town to Bran Castle.
-Brasov is the perfect place to base yourself whilst exploring the best of Transylvania.
+Brasov is the perfect place to base yourself whilst exploring Transylvania.
 You can easily reach Brasov from Romania’s capital city, Bucharest, via a quick 2.5-hour train or bus ride.

 You can also reach Brasov by a 12-hour direct bus from Chisinau, Moldova.
 Rather than staying in Bran, it is better to do a day trip from Brasov, as Brasov has more to offer in terms of accommodation, restaurants, and entertainment.